Martonks/Prog1Lab5/README.md

 2. A program to compute the greatest common divisor (ged) of two integers.

 3. A class encapsulating the concept of a book; its attributes are 'title', 'author', 'ISBN', and 'year of publishing'.
 The class has a static attribute publisher initialized as “Vanier”, and an 'amountOfBooks', which is initially zero

-5. (3) Programs asked by the questions of the textbook.